 - Betsy Kindlon

 CRFCU’s dedicated volunteers partner with the credit union by contributing their leadership, professional expertise and ideas for the entire credit union’s benefit.
 In exchange, volunteers receive valuable leadership experience, financial services industry and management education, networking opportunities and the satisfaction that comes from helping to ensure the continuity and development of CRFCU.
 Volunteers are essential for corporate governance and for CRFCU to fulfill its vision.
-Any member in good standing and is 18 or older can serve as a Director.
-Directors must attend a monthly board meeting as well as at least one monthly committee meeting.
-See the Committees you can volunteer for.
+Any member 18 or older can serve as a Director.
+See the Volunteer Opportunities available.